magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 ```

-The gateway will be exposed and we can directly - and forever - access our Wordpress service at the port specified (9050).
+The gateway will be exposed and we can directly - and forever - access our Wordpress service at the specified 9050 port.

 ![](images/screens/v091/wordpress.png)